-- (1) A mediator has jurisdiction to mediate retail tenancy disputes, other than a retail tenancy dispute- - (a) about an issue between the parties that- - (i) is the subject of arbitration; or - (ii) has been the subject of an award (interim or final) in an arbitration proceeding; or - (iii) is before, or has been decided by, a court; or - (b) about- - (i) the amount of rent payable under a retail shop lease; or
+- A mediator has jurisdiction to mediate a retail tenancy disputes dispute or small business dispute, other than a retail tenancy dispute - about an issue between the parties that- (a) - is the subject of arbitration; or

-- (ii) the amount of a lessor's outgoings under a retail shop lease; or - (c) under a retail shop lease for the carrying on of the business of a service station, if the Competition and Consumer (Industry Codes-Oilcode) Regulation 2006 (Cwlth) applies to the carrying on of the business under a fuel re-selling agreement within the meaning of that regulation; or - (d) if the amount, value or damages in dispute is more than the monetary limit within the meaning of the District Court of Queensland Act 1967, section 68. - (2) For subsection (1)(a)(i), a retail tenancy dispute is only the subject of arbitration if the arbitration proceeding has started. - (3) However, a mediator has jurisdiction to mediate a retail tenancy dispute about- - (a) the procedure for the determination of rent payable under a retail shop lease, but not the actual amount of the rent; or - (b) the basis on which lessor's outgoings are payable by, and the procedure for charging lessor's outgoings to, a lessee under a retail shop lease, but not the actual amount of the outgoings; or - (c) whether an item, or part of an item, of the lessor's outgoings for the retail shopping centre or leased building in which a leased shop is situated was reasonably incurred in, or directly attributable to, the operations, maintenance or repair of the centre or building.
+- (ii) has been the subject of an award (interim or final) in an arbitration proceeding; or - (iii) is before, or has been decided by, a court; or - (b) about- - (i) the amount of rent payable under a retail shop lease or other lease the subject of a small business dispute; or - (ii) the amount of a lessor's outgoings under a retail shop lease or other lease the subject of a small business dispute; or - (c) under a retail shop lease for the carrying on of the business of a service station, if the Competition and Consumer (Industry Codes-Oilcode) Regulation 2006 (Cwlth) applies to the carrying on of the business under a fuel re-selling agreement within the meaning of that regulation; or - (d) if the amount, value or damages in dispute is more than the monetary limit within the meaning of the District Court of Queensland Act 1967, section 68. - (2) For subsection (1)(a)(i), a retail tenancy dispute or small business dispute is only the subject of arbitration if the arbitration proceeding has started. - (3) However, a mediator has jurisdiction to mediate a retail tenancy dispute or small business dispute about- - (a) the procedure for the determination of rent payable under a retail shop-lease, but not the actual amount of the rent; or - (b) the basis on which lessor's outgoings are payable by, and the procedure for charging lessor's outgoings to, a lessee under a retail shop lease, but not the actual amount of the outgoings; or - (c) for a retail shop lease-whether an item, or part of an item, of the lessor's outgoings for the retail shopping centre or leased building in which a leased shop is situated was reasonably incurred in, or directly attributable to, the operations, maintenance or repair of the centre or building.